-Culverts within a pipe network are created by digitising lines within one or more 1d\nwk GIS layer and assigning a type C, R or I (refer to Section 5.7.1, Table 5-1 and Table 5-3).
-The culverts are considered linked when the channel ends are snapped to each other.

-There are a range of methods for determining the losses at these junction this is discussed in Section 5.12.5.
+Culverts within a pipe network are created by digitising lines within one or more 1d_nwk GIS layer and assigning a type C, R or I (refer to Section 5.7.1, Table 5-1 and Table 5-3).
+The culverts are considered linked when the channel ends are snapped to one another.
+Connectivity between the underground pipe with the surface above is defined using pits (see Section 5.12.3).
+Pipe junctions are referred to as manholes in TUFLOW terminology and can occur with or without pits (see Section 5.12.5).
+TUFLOW includes a range of energy dissipation options at junctions.
+These are also discussed in Section 5.12.5.